-The original extraction may have a negative impact on surrounding freshwaters and underlying groundwaters and the operations require equipment and vehicles running on fossil and renewable energy.
-The infrastructure builder, supplier to the terminal, therefore, must follow conditions given in the permit for the infrastructure project.
+The extraction may have a negative impact on surrounding freshwaters and underlying groundwaters and the operations require equipment and vehicles running on fossil and renewable energy.
+The operations, including transports, cause emissions to air, water and soil and disturbances such as noise, vibrations and dust.

-Quarries, gravel pits and terminals need to be environmentally assessed in accordance with current legislation.
+Therefore, quarries, gravel pits and terminals need to be environmentally assessed in accordance with current legislation.
 During the application procedure consultations are held with interested parties.
 Decisions and permits can be appealed.